South Korea to quickly discuss turnaround plan for GM's South Korea unit

 The government “will quickly discuss GM Korea’s turnaround plan, including whether to offer government support based on three principles,” the finance ministry, trade ministry and KDB said in a joint statement.

-It said the principles included “a responsible role” by GM in normalizing its South Korean operations and a sustainable turnaround plan.
-Also, KDB, which holds a 17-percent stake in GM Korea, and GM’s local labor union should “share the pain”, it said.
+It said the principles included “a responsible role” by GM in normalising its South Korean operations and a sustainable turnaround plan.
+Also, KDB, which holds a 17-percent stake in GM Korea, and GM’s local labour union should “share the pain”, it said.

 It did not give details.